pwning/public-writeup/hitcon2016/pwn400-heart-attack/readme.md

 [exploit.py](https://github.com/pwning/public-writeup/blob/master/hitcon2016/pwn400-heart-attack/exploit.py)
 for the full exploit.

-For some reasons (perhaps partial reads), despite having a reliable local exploit, the exploit did not work against the remote server (in Japan) when sent from a machine in the US.
+For some reason (perhaps partial reads), despite having a reliable local exploit, the exploit did not work against the remote server (in Japan) when sent from a machine in the US.
 To land this, we had to run the exploit from a machine in Japan.